This post may contain affiliate links. Please read our disclosure policy.

 Simple Ganache Recipe (Optional Topping)

-Tip: Double the recipe for more ganache.
+Double the recipe if you want more ganache.

 Expert Tips